tutrie/cmsc435_-final_proj/README.md

 - Josh Helperin - 15% -
 - Gilbert Garczynski - 15% - Created frontend server for the User Interface.
 Implemented login, registration, logout, and viewing of reports along with HTML for each.
 - Siyao Li - 15% - Worked on designing frontend UI pages and navigation.
 Wrote tests for frontend flask app.py.
 Implemented the feature of storing user's login state.
 Formatted the README.md file.
-- Patrick Donnelly - 15% -
+- Patrick Donnelly - 15% - Reviewed/approved merge requests.
+Improved CI/CD pipeline build times by using caching.
+Updated CI/CD to get all of the tests and coverage.
+Created Sphinx documentation.
+Created Dockerfiles for flask_ui and added a service to the docker-compose file.
+Also created a dockerfile for the report_runner.py so the can be ran from any os.
+Coded the proxy and helped debug errors.